dotnet/docs/docs/core/testing/unit-testing-mstest-migration-from-v1-to-v3.md

 4. Inside the **References** folder, **find and select** the MSTest DLL references, `Microsoft.VisualStudio.QualityTools.UnitTestFramework`
 5. **Right-click** the selected reference(s) and choose **Remove** from the context menu.
 6. **Save the project** to apply changes.
     <img width="295" alt="image" src="https://github.com/user-attachments/assets/7aff1afb-e26b-4450-bc2e-903a577e3df2">

 ### 2. Update Your Project

 You can update your project to MSTest v3 in one of two ways:

-- **Install via NuGet Package** (for SDK-style projects): Install the latest [MSTest](https://www.nuget.org/packages/MSTest) package using the NuGet Package Manager in Visual Studio or by running the following command in the NuGet Package Manager Console:
+- **Update NuGet Package** (for SDK-style projects): Install the latest [MSTest](https://www.nuget.org/packages/MSTest) package using the NuGet Package Manager in Visual Studio or by running the following command in the NuGet Package Manager Console:

     ```shell
     Install-Package MSTest-Version 3.6.2